leehagoodjames/taxes/README.md

 # taxes
-A lightweight Python Repo for calculating personal income taxes
+A lightweight Python Repo for calculating personal income taxes.
+Contributions are welcome.

 ## Example
 ```